-Main campus (RU)
+Main campus

-Students taking classes at the Radford University main campus are required to purchase yearly parking passes to park on campus.
-Roanoke-based students who are required to attend classes, labs, or events at the Radford Campus need to purchase a daily, weekly, or yearly parking pass.
+Faculty with offices at the Radford University main campus are required to purchase yearly parking passes to park on campus.
+Roanoke-based faculty who teach classes, labs, or events at the Radford Campus need to purchase a daily, weekly, or yearly parking pass to park on campus.
 For more information about parking, please contact Radford University Parking Services at Heth Hall, phone: 831-6361 or 831-6330.